Prospective students are encouraged to contact Katie Pocock on 01843 609147 or email firstname.lastname@example.org for more information.

 The Department has strong links with Kent Special Constabulary who are keen to speak to and consider any student wishing to volunteer as a Special Constable as part of their studies.

-Year 1 comprises the following core modules: Policing Diversity, Principles of Forensic Investigation, Crime and Disorder in Context, Core Policing Skills, Academic Professional Policing Skills, and Introduction to Law and Policing.
+Year 1 comprises the following core modules: Introduction to Law and Policing (Certificate of Knowledge in Policing (CKP)), Core Policing Skills (CKP), Policing in Context, Principles of Forensic Investigation, Crime and Disorder in Context and Academic and Professional Policing Skills.

-Year 2 comprises the following modules: Neighbourhood Policing (Core), Criminal Investigation (Core), Policing and Police Powers (Core), Police Practice 1 (40 credits Core BSc (Hons) Policing), Police Research (Option), Theories of Techniques of Crime Control (Option), Miscarriages of Justice (Option), and Crime Scene Investigation (Option).
+Year 2 comprises the following modules: Neighbourhood Policing (Core), Criminal Investigation (Core), Policing and Police Powers (Core), Police Practice 1 (40 credits Core BSc (Hons) Policing), Police Research (Option), Theories and Techniques of Crime Control (Option), Miscarriages of Justice (Option), and Crime Scene Studies (Option).

-Year 3 comprises the following modules: Individual Study (40 Credits – Core), Professional Policing (Core), Community Based Study (Core BSc (Hons) Policing / Option BSc (Hons) Police Studies), Police Practice 2 (Core BSc (Hons) Policing), Policing Late Modernity (Option), Terrorism and Political Violence (Option), Transnational Policing and Organised Crime (Option), and Police Leadership (Option).
+Year 3 comprises the following modules: Individual Study (40 Credits – Core), Professional Policing (Core), Community Based Study (Core BSc (Hons) Policing / Option BSc (Hons) Police Studies), Police Practice 2 (Core BSc (Hons) Policing), Terrorism and Political Violence (Option), Transnational Policing and Organised Crime (Option), and Police Leadership (Option).

 Students may also elect to study one 20 credit third year option available within the Department at the Canterbury Campus, subject to availability.